alexsniffin/gpt-investigate-extension/README.md

 This is a VS Code extension designed to provide a detailed analysis of selected code snippets in a Git project, similar to how `git log` and `git blame` work.
 It utilizes the existing git project, GitHub and GPT to aggregate a summary of the current state of the selected code, its history, changes in its meaning, related commits, pull requests, and details of contributors who have worked on it.

+## Installation

+Search for "GPT Investigate" on the VS Code extension marketplace.

 ## Features

 1. **🔍 GPT Investigate**: Right-click on a selected code snippet in a Git project.
 Select "🔍 GPT Investigate".
 The extension will generate a concise detailed analysis of the code and its history in the project.